 Lottoland is simultaneously one of the newest and largest online lottery sites in operation today.
 The company got its start in 2013 with seven employees working out of an office in Gibraltar.
 Within four short years, Lottoland had expanded internationally to acquire more than six million customers across four continents.

 Disclosure: BestLotterySites.com maintains financial ties with many of the sites discussed here, including Lottoland.
 However, these ties do not affect our reviews in any way.
-We discuss every lottery site in candid terms to give customers a complete picture of what each site does well and where it comes up short for the purpose of letting you decide which site best suits your needs.
+We discuss every lottery site in candid terms to give customers a complete picture of what each site does well and where it comes up short to let you decide which site best suits your needs.
 18+ to play, terms & conditions apply.

 The Lottoland website claims to have paid out more than €960 million in winnings to customers to date.
-Some very large wins are included in that figure.
+Some huge wins are included in that figure.
 For example, the two largest individual payouts made to customers in 2016 alone were for €22 million and €14 million.

 As far as safety and reputation are concerned, we have no complaints there.
-The fact that Lottoland is willing to devote the time and expense to acquiring all these licenses speaks highly of the firm’s legitimacy.
-None of those are easy licenses to get and the people who run those regulatory commissions are demanding.
+The fact that Lottoland is willing to devote the time and expense to acquire all these licenses speaks highly of the firm’s legitimacy.
+None of those are easy licenses to get, and the people who run those regulatory commissions are demanding.